 Working on large spreadsheets and statistical operations require a bigger amount of memory.
 When it comes to the home purpose, running virtual machines on a lesser memory variant would be an overload.
 So, give the 16GB a try if you have plans to run multiple virtual machines, and do other bigger tasks simultaneously.
 Besides the performance peak, you can get high resale value as well.

 Now, you must be having somewhat idea about how the memory variants of new MacBook Pro acts in the real-world scenarios.
-Here are our perspectives on why you should choose 8GB or 16GB variants of MBP.
-Also, check out the chart below to get a rough idea on the performance of both models.
+Here are our perspectives on why you should choose 8GB or 16GB variants of MacBook Pro 2019.
+Also, check out the chart below to get a rough idea of the performance of both models.

 - $200 cheaper than 16GB.